pkmn/engine/docs/PROTOCOL.md

 Showdown's simulator
 protocol](https://github.com/smogon/pokemon-showdown/blob/master/sim/SIM-PROTOCOL.md), with certain
-redundant messages (e.g. `|upkeep|` or `|`) removed, and others subtly tweaked (there is no `|split|` message - the "ominprescient" stream of information is always provided and other streams must be recreated by driver code).
-Like the rest of the pkmn engine, the protocol uses **native-endianess**.
+redundant messages (e.g. `|upkeep|` or `|`) removed, and others subtly tweaked (there is no `|split|` message - the "omniprescient" stream of information is always provided and other streams must be recreated by driver code).
+Like the rest of the pkmn engine, the protocol uses **native-endianness**.
 While the protocol may change slightly depending on the generation in question (e.g. a `Move` requires more than a single byte to encode after Generation I & II), any differences will called out below where applicable.